Contemporary Celtic Music, Poetry, and Peace in Ireland

 Since the 1920 foundation of the State of Northern Ireland, the north has been locked in time, while the south has escaped its sorrowful past.
 At the root of unrest amongst the people in Northern Ireland is the quest for equal opportunity between Protestants and Catholics.
 Government services and business in the north are Protestant driven and discrimination against Catholics has been a leading symptom of ongoing struggle.

-Just last year, in 1997, sixteen states in the US ratified the MacBride Principle which directs US Corporations to invest only in Northern Irish business’ which do not discriminate against Catholics.
+Just last year, in 1997, sixteen states in the US ratified the MacBride Principle which directs US Corporations to invest only in Northern Irish business which do not discriminate against Catholics.
 Members of the Northern Industrial Complex must prove they are employing a certain percentage of Catholics if they are to gain investment from US companies.
 Irish Americans have been very effective in helping to resolve the problems of the north.

 Canadian journalist/author, P.J.
-O’Rourke, in the chapter on Northern Ireland from "Holidays in Hell" (1988), revealed that the military and the police agreed that the amount of violence experienced in Northern Ireland was acceptable for a cosmopolitan community, since the activities of the community are controlled by the two armies.
+ORourke, in the chapter on Northern Ireland from "Holidays in Hell" (1988), revealed that the military and the police agreed that the amount of violence experienced in Northern Ireland was acceptable for a cosmopolitan community, since the activities of the community are controlled by the two armies.
 It is the mentality of civil war that causes pain and suffering and poisons the lives of the people.
 The award winning 1984 docudrama, "Children in the Crossfire" illustrates how that mentality can be turned around when enough people in the community share a common will to do so.

-Northern Ireland needs shepherding now, politically and culturally, to rediscover and reassert its identity, in order to take care of its hierarchy of needs: land, food, shelter, self esteem, self love.
+Northern Ireland needs shepherding now, politically and culturally, to rediscover and reassert its identity, in order to take care of its hierarchy of needs: land,

-In truth, it needn’t take long to achieve a restoration of peace and prosperity, as the situation in the north is not really as terrible as the world believes.
+In truth, it neednt take long to achieve a restoration of peace and prosperity, as the situation in the north is not really as terrible as the world believes.
 For example, New Orleans, with its population of less than half a million, experiences many times more violence than is reported in Northern Ireland, with its population of one and a half million people.

 back to top

-The new multilateral peace treaty, signed on Good Friday, 10 April 1998, represents a chance for Northern Ireland to concentrate on directing its resources toward establishing reforms that will free her people to fulfill their cultural genius.
+The new multilateral peace treaty, signed on Good Friday, 10 April 1998, represents a chance for Northern Ireland to concentrate on directing its resources toward establishing reforms that will free her people to fulfil their cultural genius.

-“Seventy-three percent of voters in Northern Ireland approved the watershed Good Friday agreement, while 96% of voters in the Irish Republic voted yes, according to the exit poll from Irish state television.”
+“Seventy-three percent of voters in Northern Ireland approved the watershed Good Friday agreement, while 96% of voters in the Irish Republic voted yes, according to the exit poll from Irish state television.” – M. Miller, LA Times, May 23, 1998

 News of the Agreement has been widely covered, from the BBC, to the LA Times, to Wired: Gerry Adams, the leader of the IRA party, Sinn Fein, said, "There are good things in it and there are bad things in it that people will have to get their heads around".
 The IRA has maintained a truce since July 1997.The Rev. Ian Paisley called the settlement a ''time bomb”.
 David Trimble, the leader of the Pro-British Ulster Unionists, said, "I see a great opportunity for the start of the healing process here in Northern Ireland".
-Denis Murray, Belfast correspondent for the BBC, said, "Its almost impossible to overstate what’s been achieved here.
+Denis Murray, Belfast correspondent for the BBC, said, "Its almost impossible to overstate whats been achieved here.
 It supersedes everything - maybe going back 400 years".
 And Bernadette Devlin-McAlister is worried that this treaty sets in law the competition between Protestants and Catholics, and that to achieve the voting majority, they must try to out-breed each other, putting women back in the kitchen!

 The most forceful motivation behind this new move toward peace is the need for economic stability in international affairs.
 But, there are those who do not want to be part of a united political system governed by Dublin.
 This is understandable.
 The Protestant majority, who over several centuries have immigrated to Northern Ireland and now call it home, are loyal to the Crown.
 This is the first time in the history of the British Empire that an external political entity, The Republic of Ireland, has been offered a say on internal matters, championing freedom from discrimination for a minority group of its own kin.
 We are seeing multi-party talks where all will have a say on how Northern Ireland is managed.
 The north will no longer be governed by a single, centralized government.